techidaily/site-android-pokemon-go/source/_posts/why-does-the-pokemon-go-battle-league-not-available-on-xiaomi-14-drfone-by-drfone-virtual-android.md

 ![iSpoofer-PoGo-pic-2](https://images.wondershare.com/drfone/2020/2020/iSpoofer-PoGo-pic-2.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/Vfq0vw0Spz8?si=2EAk6hW-Gb-o33_L" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 It is hard to handle change especially when you are an iPhone user.
 There aren’t many apps that you can find on the App Store and you never know their authenticity.
 Even if you find a good location spoofer, you never know how long that is going to keep your location changed or if it will remain undetected.
 That being said - your first obvious option for spoofing Pokemon Go would be -

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/0dOfcihxjiw?si=_fkp1S1Uw0N1dp6b&autoplay=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### Any App from the Apple App Store